rawidaniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

     * Script that sets the mode of the file hello to long format.
 11. 10-mirror_permissions
     * Script that sets the mode of the file hello the same as olleh’s mode.
+12. 11-directories_permissions
+    * Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.